f4goh/WB55-dongle-shield/software/README.md

 ### Usage Example
    In a MicroPython environment, an `.mpy` file can be generated using the **`mpy-cross`** compiler provided with MicroPython.
 This compiles a Python file (`.py`) into an optimized `.mpy` file suited for devices like STM32WB55-dongle microcontrollers, and others.

-to convert lm75a.py to lm75a.mpy, execute run.bat file (windows only)
+To convert lm75a.py to lm75a.mpy, execute run.bat file (windows only)

 ```console